 With the aim to pursue transversal design research, they founded the Idealist Institute together with likeminded partners in Norway, Sweden, France, and UK.
 Citizens and professionals meet with the ambition to shape ideal futures that are inclusive and sustainable, within their own fields and contexts in transformation.

 Ralston Bau are associated artists of MAGASIN des Horizons – CNAC in Grenoble in the period 2017-2020.
 The studio has received several international recognitions, like the “Red Dot Product Design Award” in 2013 and their works have been acquired by several design and art museums.
-In 2010, Birgitta and Alexandre were honoured the community award "Fjalerprisen" for outstanding contributions to local culture and industry.
-They teach regularly at the University of Bergen – Institute for Design.
+In 2010, Birgitta and Alexandre were honoured the community award Fjalerprisen for outstanding contributions to local culture and industry.
+They teach at the University of Bergen Institute for Design, Norway and ESADMM, the Art and Design Academy of Marseille, France.